wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-xevent-db-diff-from-svr.md

 | **sys.dm_xe_database_sessions** | Returns a row for each event session that is scoped to the current database. |

-In Microsoft SQL Server, similar catalog views are named without the *_database* portion of the name, such as:
+In Microsoft SQL Server, similar catalog views are named without the <!-- deleted by customization *\_database* --><!-- keep by customization: begin --> *_database* <!-- keep by customization: end --> portion of the name, such as:

 - **sys.dm_xe_sessions**, instead of name<br/>**sys.dm_xe_database_sessions**.